KatherineMichel/portfolio/doc/2024-year-in-review.md

 Inspired by DeAnna Troutman Anaya- grandmother (she doesn't look like any grandmother I've ever seen) who is "Liftin4Life" Tell her story of illness to health
-I'd never been in a gym before and was afraid to go
+I'd never been in a gym before and was afraid to go Sheldon- told me the benefits of a personal trainer

 Update on how I did
 Not as much as expected due to issues in first half of year